-This is a remarkable 14 karat gold mechanical pair of pinchers or tongs.
-Made in the likeness of an eagle head, the mechanical mouth opens and closes to grasp small objects.
+This is a remarkable 14 karat gold mechanical handkerchief or dress train clip.
+Made in the likeness of an eagle head, the mechanical mouth opens and closes to clip onto a handkerchief or dress train.
 A ring at the end has a lever that when retracted opens and closes the mouth of the eagle.
 This object is all about the details.
 The head of eagle is finely sculpted, the bird with a heavy brow and delicate feathers.
 The hexagon shaft that leads to the lever is decorated with hand engraved repeating motifs.
 It is 3 1/4" in length and 5/8" wide and weighs 4.4 grams.

 An object to be cherished, it comes in the original red satin and black velvet lined case that measures 4" x 1 1/2".
 This item is very rare and is the only one I have seen.
 Mechanical objects were popular during the Victorian era.
 It certainly took a gifted jeweler to make this expressive bird.